 The femur is the only bone in the thigh and the longest bone in the body.

-It acts as the site of origin and attachment of many muscles and ligaments, and can be divided into three areas; proximal, shaft and distal.
+It acts as the site of origin and attachment of many muscles and ligaments, and can be divided into three parts; proximal, shaft and distal.

 In this article, we shall look at the anatomy of the femur – its attachments, bony landmarks and clinical correlations.

-The proximal area of the femur forms the hip joint with the acetabulum of the pelvis.
+The proximal aspect of the femur articulates with the acetabulum of the pelvis to form the hip joint.

 It consists of a head and neck, and two bony processes – the greater and lesser trochanters.
 There are also two bony ridges connecting the two trochanters; the intertrochanteric line anteriorly and the trochanteric crest posteriorly.